 The Octagonal Hall is part of the central complex of the Baths of Diocletian and is the last of the four rooms that once stood next to the Caldarium.
 The hall was first transformed into a cinema (Sala Minerva) and then into the Planetarium (1928), then the largest in Europe.
-It was only in 1991 that the building was destined to exhibit sculptures from thermal buildings.
+Only in 1991 the building was destined for the exhibition of sculptures from thermal buildings.

-Among the statues from the Baths of Diocletian we must mention the copy of Aphrodite Cnidia by Praxiteles.
-From the Baths of Caracalla come two copies from Polykleitos and a beautiful statue of Aphrodite, depicted while wringing her wet hair.
+Among the statues from the Baths of Diocletian we must mention the copy of the Aphrodite Cnidia by Praxiteles.
+From the Baths of Caracalla come two copies from Polycletus and a beautiful statue of Aphrodite, depicted while wringing out her wet hair.

-For all practical information on purchasing tickets for the Baths of Diocletian and the National Roman Museum, check availability in the Timetables and Tickets section.
+For all practical information on purchasing tickets for the Baths of Diocletian and for the National Roman Museum, check availability in the Timetables and Tickets section.